bitcraze/bitcraze-website/src/products/crazyradio-pa.md

 {% product_highlight
 fa-wifi;
 The longer the merrier;
-Range of more than 1km
+Range of up to 1km
 %}

 Crazyradio PA is a long range open USB radio dongle based on the